Saint Peter's Peacocks: Football

 The Peacocks football program ran from 1971 to 2006.

 Tennis

-The Peacocks men's and women's tennis team were discontinued in 2018.
+The Peacocks men's and women's tennis teams were discontinued in 2018.

 Women's bowling

 The Peacocks women's bowling team was discontinued following the 2017–18 season.

 Facilities

 The Peacocks play at two main athletic facilities.
 Joseph J. Jaroschak Field in nearby Lincoln Park, is home to the baseball, softball, and men's and women's soccer teams.
 The Victor R. Yanitelli, S.J.
 Recreational Life Center is located on campus and is home to the swimming and diving teams with the volleyball and men's and women's basketball teams playing their home games in Run Baby Run Arena.
 The Yanitelli Center is also home to a number of club and intramural teams.

 Prior to the opening of the Yanitelli Center on campus in 1975, Saint Peter's used the nearby Jersey City Armory as the home arena for its men's and women's basketball teams.